dodona-edu/judge-sql/README.md

 * Comparison based on solution query
 * SQLite database per exercise
 * Automatic detection if order needs to be checked
-* Support for read and write operations
+* Support for read and (TODO) write operations
 * Automatic distinction between read and write operations
 * Option to execute same queries on multiple databases
 * Support for multiple queries in one exercise
+* Allow submitted query to return columns in different order than the solution
+* Dutch and English feedback

 ## Recommended exercise directory structure